Republicans, Democrat challenge Kirkpatrick for historically competitive U.S. Congress seat

 This time around, U.S. Rep Ann Kirkpatrick, a four-term incumbent who rejoined Congress in 2016 after a failed Senate run, is hoping to stave off challengers from both parties for the Southern Arizona district, which includes two military bases, the U.S.-Mexico border and the east-side of Tucson.

-Most-recent federal election filings show that Kirkpatrick has out-raised the field, pulling in $1.5 million, with about $750,000 remaining on hand.
-Small-business owner Eric Ruden has about $86,000 remaining, tops among Republican candidates, which was spearheaded by a $100,000 loan.
+Most-recent federal election filings show that Kirkpatrick has outraised the field, pulling in $1.5 million, with about $750,000 remaining on hand.
+Small-business owner Noran Eric Ruden has about $86,000 remaining, tops among Republican candidates, which was spearheaded by a $100,000 loan.

 Here are their answers, some of which have been edited for length.